AvijeetMaurya/exanic-frame-vs-inplace/README.md

 ## Function Calls till Nth Frame

-This graph shows the number of function calls made by each application after a particular frame has been read by both applications.
+This graph shows the number of function calls that have been made by each application when a particular frame is read by both applications.
 Higher function call count indicates that the function polls more frequently when waiting for a valid frame i.e. each individual function call is faster.

 ## System Clock Difference on frame receive (exanic_receive_frame - exanic_receive_chunk_inplace_ex)